Top tips for organising a brilliant charity quiz

 - Theme your questions around suitable subjects

 If you’re organising the quiz at a running club, you might want a round on sport.
-As you’re raising funds for the British Lung Foundation, perhaps a round on lung health or medicine?
+As you’re raising funds for Asthma + Lung UK, perhaps a round on lung health or medicine?

 - Throw in a fun round!